ansys/pyansys-dev-guide/doc/source/how-to/continuous-integration.rst

 Using Continuous Integration
 ============================
-Continuous Integration (CI) is the process of merging new changes into the main code-base while making sure these are functional and do not break the existing logic.
+Continuous Integration (CI) is the process of merging new changes into the main code base while ensuring that these changes are functional and do not break the existing logic.

-This process is automated as much as possible to alleviate developer's workload and ensuring a quick development workflow.
+This process is automated as much as possible to alleviate the developer's workload and ensure a quick development workflow.

-Since ``PyAnsys`` projects are hosted in `GitHub <https://github.com>`_, the `GitHub Actions <https://docs.github.com/en/actions>`_ framework is used.
+Because ``PyAnsys`` projects are hosted in `GitHub <https://github.com>`_, the `GitHub Actions <https://docs.github.com/en/actions>`_ framework is used.